bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 !SLIDE[bg=techtalk_bg.png]

-## Associations and Traits
+## Associations and Concerns

-Associations is a base for Traits technique.
+Associations is a base for Concerns technique.

 * *`belongs_to`* is a *core* of a model
   * This associations is used in almost all methods.